Do We Need to Look at Bodycare the Same as Skincare?

 Once I have shaved and rinsed off the shower oil, I step out of the shower and dry my skin.
 The next step is crucial in

 preventing razor burn: Use the Neutrogena 7% AHA + Panthenol toner on a big cotton pad (I usually need four for my entire body) and apply it to the areas you shaved.
 I prefer this formula to the popular Ordinary 7% AHA toner, which stung when applied.
 This one only has 5% glycolic acid and 2% citric acid, which is a much gentler AHA exfoliant.
-In combination with barrier-boosting and hydrating Panthenol, this is perfect for a post-shave pat down.
+In combination with barrier-boosting and hydrating Panthenol, this is ideal for a post-shave pat-down.

 Next, use the 4% Niacinamide + Panthenol gel moisturiser as a serum on the areas that suffer from discolouration the most, i.e. the bikini area and armpits.